LunCoSim/lunco-sim/docs/LunCo Docs/LunCo-Lunar-Spatial-Data-Handling.md

 # Lunar Spatial Data Handling
 ***Isn't it cool to walk on the Moon?
 Even in a simulation***

+## Expected outcome

+Being able to click on any location on the moon and have a decent 3D model of the location to traverse it using existing operators

 ## Problem

 High-quality 3D map of the Moon is crucial for mission planning.
 Such a map should be able to include several layers, like Rocks distribution, Dust dencity, etc.